kimmyd70/reading-notes/pythonisms.md

 ## Generators

-This is where Python’s generators enter the scene.
+Class-based iterator method:  This is where Python’s generators enter the scene.
 If I rewrite this iterator class as a generator, it looks like this:

 ```
 def repeater(value):